uci-plrg/c11tester-vagrant/README.md

     c11tester-vagrant $ vagrant ssh
 ```

+Note that two versions of C11Tester are built inside of the Vagrant VM.
+The `~/c11tester` contains the regular version of C11Tester that models volatiles as acquire and release atomics, while the `~/c11tester-relaxed` contains the relaxed version of C11Tester that models volatiles as relaxed atomics.
+The regular version of C11Tester is used to run all tests, execpt for the Silo assertion test (see the "reproduce assertion failures" section below) where the relaxed version is used.

 ## Running C11Tester benchmarks

 Our benchmarks fall into three categories: application benchmarks, data structure benchmarks (CDSChecker data structure benchmarks) used to evaluate CDSChecker, and data structure benchmarks with injected bugs that both tsan11 and tsan11rec miss.

 In the benchmark directory (`~/c11tester-benchmarks`), the application benchmarks include Gdax (`gdax-orderbook-hpp`), Iris (`iris`), Mabain (`mabain`), Silo (`silo`), and the Javascript Engine of Firefox that runs Jsbench (`jsbench-2013.1`).
 The `c11tester-benchmarks` repository does not contain the Javascript Engine of Firefox, but the setup scripts downloaded Firefox, compiled the Javascript Engine, and copy the Javascript Engine binary into the benchmark directory (`c11tester-benchmarks/js`) by running the script `build_firefox_jsshell.sh`.

 The `c11tester-benchmarks/cdschecker_modified_benchmarks` directory contains data structure benchmarks used to evaluate CDSChecker.
-The `c11tester-benchmarks/tsan11-missingbug` directory contains data structure benchmarks with bugs that tsan11 and tsan11rec fail to detect.
+The `c11tester-benchmarks/tsan11-missingbug` directory contains data structure benchmarks with injected bugs that tsan11 and tsan11rec fail to detect.

+After the setup, some scripts are copied into the `c11tester-benchmarks` directory, including a unified script `do_test_all.sh` that runs all tests.
+We also provide instructions on how to run each individual test below.

 ### To run application benchmarks:

 ```
     cd ~/c11tester-benchmarks
-    ./test_all.sh [number of runs]
+    ./app_test_all.sh [number of runs]
 ```

-The `c11tester-benchmarks/test_all.sh` script runs all of five application benchmarks in both the all-core and single-core configurations.
-The `test_all.sh` script also accepts an integer as an optional parameter that specifies how many times each application benchmark is run, such as `./test_all.sh 5`.
+The `c11tester-benchmarks/app_test_all.sh` script runs all of five application benchmarks in both the all-core and single-core configurations.
+The `app_test_all.sh` script also accepts an integer as an optional parameter that specifies how many times each application benchmark is run, such as `./app_test_all.sh 5`.
 It runs all of five application benchmarks 10 times by default.
-After finish running the application benchmarks, the `test_all.sh` script executes `python calculator.py all-core` or `python calculator.py single-core` in the `c11tester-benchmarks` directory to print out results.
+After finish running the application benchmarks, the `app_test_all.sh` script executes `python calculator.py all-core` or `python calculator.py single-core` in the `c11tester-benchmarks` directory to print out results.

 ### To run CDSChecker data structure benchmarks: